 Don’t let your profits run past where you planned them - cos you know it’ll keep going!

 Maybe it will once or twice.
-But maybe it’ll fuck you over as well.
+But maybe it will reverse and take all your profit off you as well.

 If you keep finding yourself getting out too early on a stop loss or a limit order, then review your strategy.
 Backtest it a whole bunch, and then make that the new plan for your trades.